reubenmiller/go-c8y-cli/docs/_pwsh/cmdlets/Get-ClientBinary.md

 # Get-ClientBinary

 ## SYNOPSIS
-Get the full path to the Cumulocity Binary which is compatible with the current Operating system
+Get the path to the Cumulocity Binary

 ## SYNTAX